aoloe/scribus-manual-installing/NOTES.md

 ## Where are the preference files?

-On Mac Os X, the preferences are in
+On MacOS, the preferences are in

-`~/library/preferences/scribus/`
+`~/Library/Preferences/Scribus/`

 `~` is your Home directory, typically: `/Users/Your-name`